 If Tiamo is busy, you’re able to leave your number at the desk and they’ll call you whenever they have a table available for you.
-Food quality is consistent.
-Fast service with generous portions.
+The food quality is consistent, with fast service and generous portions.

 3. The Corner Hotel

-Another pub serving delicious and very decent sized pub meals.
-Located in Richmond, upstairs from the corner hotel band room, the outdoor/indoor dining on the deck also have 2 main bars with dining service in each section.
+The Corner is another iconic pub serving delicious and very decent sized pub meals in Richmond.
+Dining is upstairs from the Corner Hotel band room, an outdoor/indoor deck consisting of 2 main bars with dining service in each section.

-A popular best burger in Melbourne spot, ideal for a meal pre concert or sporting event in the area, a meal before a gig downstairs, or a Sunday drink at this the semi rooftop bar.
+A popular best burger in Melbourne spot, ideal for a meal pre concert or sporting event in the area, before a gig downstairs, or a Sunday drink at this the semi rooftop bar.

 The pub style menu includes but not limited to: